PrajwalChander/WOW/README.md

 [![Firebase Hosting](https://img.shields.io/badge/Firebase-Hosting-blue)](https://workonwheels-e51e4.web.app/)

-Work on Wheels is a web application built with React that connects users with service providers like plumbers, carpenters, painters, etc., and allows users to purchase products from nearby stores.
-This project features separate dashboards for users and service providers, providing distinct functionalities tailored to their needs.
+**Work on Wheels** is a dynamic web application built with React that connects users with service providers such as plumbers, carpenters, and painters.
+It also allows users to purchase products from nearby stores.
+The application features separate dashboards for users and service providers, each with functionalities tailored to their needs.

 ## Table of Contents